teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["90036"] -%}
 11 | {{error.desc_de13}} | {{error.err_no}}| {{ error.err_message }}

+___

+### Notes:
+* `This data element is used to enter the Type of Weapon/Force Used (13) by an Offender.`
+* `Append an "A" if the weapon is automatic.`
+  * `Any firearm that can fire more than one shot by a single pull of the trigger without manual reloading is classified as an Automatic Firearm.`

 ### Allowed Entries:
 Can enter up to three (3) codes for each offense: